kcwiki/kcwiki/readme.md

   * `cache`: save game assets and core SWF files to a directory (`Proxy/cache` if `true`).
   * `use_cache`: use locally cached assets from `cache`.
   * `mods`: use assets from this directory (`Proxy/mods` if `true`, has higher priority than `cache`).
-  * `use_kc_server`: redirect API calls to a specified server that implements game API (offline/sandboxed mode, main assets should be already cached in `cache`, missing CG and voices will be fetched and cached from Yokosuka).
+  * `use_kc_server`: redirect API calls to a specified server that implements game API (offline/sandboxed mode, assets will be fetched and cached in `cache` from Yokosuka).
-    * Run `ts Proxy/Server/Main 8000` and use `localhost:8000` as API server, open http://203.104.209.102/kcs/mainD2.swf via proxy.
+    * Run `ts Proxy/Server/Main` and use `localhost:8000` as API server, open http://203.104.209.102/kcs/mainD2.swf via proxy.
     * Use `Proxy/Server/users/*` to define user's state.
-    * `Proxy/Server/api` should have cached API responses for unimplemented functions.
+    * `Proxy/Server/api` can have cached API responses for unimplemented functions.
 * TBD:
   * `anti_cat.spam_api`: retry API calls on network errors (probably unsafe and shouldn't be used normally).
   * Use `last-modified` with `use_cache` (`pipe` in `proxyRes`?).